Tornado outbreak of December 10–11, 2021: Western Kentucky

-Closely paralleling Purchase Parkway (Future I-69) and US 45 into Graves County, the tornado moved directly toward Mayfield, entering the southwestern portion of the city at 9:25 p.m.
+Closely paralleling Purchase Parkway and US 45 into Graves County, the tornado moved directly toward Mayfield, entering the southwestern portion of the city at 9:25 p.m.
 CST as it reached EF4 intensity.
 One minute later, at 9:26 p.m.
 CST, the National Weather Service office in Paducah issued a tornado emergency for Mayfield.
 Radar analysis indicated that debris had been lofted up to 30,000 ft into the tornado as it struck the town.
-Catastrophic damage occurred as the violent tornado tore directly through the Mayfield Downtown Commercial District at high-end EF4 intensity, where numerous large, well-built brick buildings were destroyed, many of which completely collapsed with only piles of rubble remaining.
-Three large churches were destroyed, and the Graves County Courthouse lost much of its roof, had its clock tower torn off, and had some of its exterior upper-floor walls knocked down.
-The fire station, city hall, and police station in the city were also destroyed, and the water tower was blown over and smashed to pieces.
+Catastrophic damage occurred as the violent tornado tore directly through the Mayfield Downtown Commercial District at near high-end EF4 intensity, where numerous large, well-built brick buildings were destroyed, many of which completely collapsed and were left as piles of rubble.
+Three large churches were destroyed, and the Graves County Courthouse lost much of its roof, its clock tower, and some of its exterior upper-floor walls.
+The city's fire station, city hall, and police station were also destroyed, and the water tower was blown over and smashed to pieces.
 Entire neighborhoods were destroyed, with numerous homes being leveled or swept from their foundations, and cars were thrown and mangled.
 Hundreds of large trees were snapped, denuded, and debarked throughout Mayfield, numerous power lines were downed, and the town's emergency operations center lost the ability to transmit radio communications.
 About 110 people were left trapped at the Mayfield Consumer Products candle factory when the tornado hit the facility, completely flattening the building to the ground and tossing industrial vehicles.
-A total of 8 employees were killed, and several others were injured.
+Eight employees were killed, and several others were injured.
 Allegedly, workers' jobs were threatened if they left the factory between the first and second tornado warnings for the area, and then again after the second tornado warning sounded.
 The deaths of the workers at the candle factory prompted the launch of an investigation into the facility's protocols by state authorities.
-Kentucky Governor Andy Beshear stated that over 50 people died in the city during a live phone interview with Louisville CBS affiliate WLKY on December 11.
+Kentucky Governor Andy Beshear stated that over 50 people had died in the city during a live phone interview with Louisville CBS affiliate WLKY on December 11.
 However, it was later determined that a total of 22 people were killed in Mayfield, and many others were injured.